Role of women in the democratization of South Korea: Women's Committee

+Women's Hotline

 The Korea Women's Hotline (KWHL), founded in 1983, has been a pioneering organization in combating gender-based violence and promoting women's rights.
 Originally established to address domestic violence, KWHL has since expanded its scope to tackle issues such as sexual violence, human trafficking, and workplace harassment.
-Notably, the organization opened South Korea's first domestic violence shelter in 1987, providing vital resources such as legal aid, counseling, and temporary housing for survivors (Kering Foundation, 2023).
-The hotline number, 1577-1366, operates as a critical lifeline for women seeking immediate assistance and support.
+Notably, the organization opened South Korea's first domestic violence shelter in 1987, providing vital resources such as legal aid, counseling, and temporary housing for survivors.
+The hotline number, 1577-1366, operates as a lifeline for women seeking immediate assistance and support.
 In addition to direct support, KWHL has consistently advocated for legislative changes to protect victims of abuse and raise awareness through events such as the Film Festival for Women's Rights.
-Today, the Hotline remains a cornerstone of South Korea's movement for gender equality, adapting its programs to address emerging issues like digital sexual violence and exploitation.
+Today, the hotline remains a cornerstone of South Korea's movement for gender equality, adapting its programs to address emerging issues like digital sexual violence and exploitation.

 The crisis intervention mechanism of the Women's Hotline has promoted the public transformation of emotional labor.
 According to emotional labor theory, hotline volunteers transform individual trauma into manageable social problems through standardized response strategies.
 According to a joint report by the South Korean Ministry of Gender Equality and Family and the Korean Women's Human Rights Institute, the 1366 Emergency Counseling Service provided a total of 9,017 telephone consultations.
 This figure has increased exponentially, reaching 2,710 in 2021, which directly prompted the government to establish a special relief fund.